JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.urlQueryParameters`

 Original query string parameters of the URL that starts the study.
-It is provided as a JavaScript object.
+It is provided as a JavaScript object; the value is `{}` if no query string parameters are present.
 This might be useful to pass on information from outside of JATOS into a study run, e.g. if you want to pass on information like gender and age.
 However if you know the information beforehand it's easier to put them in the Study's or Component's JSON input.
 Another example is MTurk which passes on it's worker's ID via a URL query parameter.

 **Examples**